aasiria24/holbertonschool-shell/README.md

-# Holberton School Shell - I/O Redirections and Filters
+# Holberton School Shell Projects

-This directory contains shell scripts for I/O redirections and filters exercises.
+This repository contains shell scripting projects for Holberton School.
+Each directory corresponds to a specific topic or set of exercises.

-## Scripts
+## Directories

-### 0-hello_world
+### io_redirections_and_filters

-- Prints "Hello, World" followed by a new line to the standard output.
+- **0-hello_world**: Prints "Hello, World" followed by a new line to standard output.